vrockai/pipeline-test/docs/content.md

 ---

-## Amino acid-balanced diets improved DSS-induced colitis by alleviating inflammation and regulating gut microbiota
+## Amino acid-balanced diets improved DSS-induced colitis by alleviating inflammation and regulating gut microbiota.
+ 26.05.2022, _S Li, S Yang, Y Zhang, K Huang, T Liang, Y Chen, Y Guan, R Shang, T Guan, J Wu, Y Chen, X Guan_

+Inflammatory bowel disease (IBD) is a multifactorial chronic disease of the gastrointestinal tract.
+Dietary intervention in the treatment of IBD has gradually attracted more attention.
+In this study, amino acid-balanced diets (AABD) based on grains were developed and their influences on the regulation of IBD were investigated.

 [Source](https://doi.org/10.1007/s00394-022-02906-y)

+10.1007/s00394-022-02906-y

 ---